CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

       +string Name
       +string Email
     }
-    note right of User: Shadow properties (e.g., LastLoginDate) are configured via the Fluent API and are not declared in the class.
 ```
 **Explanation:**
 - In this diagram, the User entity still explicitly declares properties such as Id, Name, and Email.
 However, it also implies the existence of shadow properties (like LastLoginDate) that are not defined in the class.
 Instead, these shadow properties are configured through EF Core’s Fluent API and are maintained solely within the EF Core model, making them invisible in the class definition but available for tracking and query purposes.